osxfuse/osxfuse/README.md

         sudo port install autoconf automake libtool

-* PackageMaker.app has been moved to the "Auxiliary Tools for Xcode" package starting with Xcode 4.3 and has to be installed separably.
+* PackageMaker.app has been moved to the "Auxiliary Tools for Xcode" package starting with Xcode 4.3 and has to be installed separately.

 * The "Command Line Tools for Xcode" package is needed to generate BridgeSupport metadata for `OSXFUSE.framework` because of a bug in `gen_bridge_metadata` (hard coded path to `cpp`).

-The Xcode tools packages can be obtained at http://connect.apple.com (free Apple Developer ID required).
+The Xcode tools packages can be obtained from http://connect.apple.com (free Apple Developer ID required).

 ---